ecosyste-ms/documentation/DEVELOPMENT.md

 - [ruby](https://www.ruby-lang.org/en/documentation/installation/)
 - [node.js 16+](https://nodejs.org/en/download/)

+You will then need to set some configuration environment variables.
+Copy `env.example` to `.env.development` and customise the values to suit your local setup.

 Once you've got all of those installed, from the root directory of the project run the following commands:

 ```